samplchallenges/SAMPL9/README.md

 - 2022-10-10: Add tranche1 NanoLuc binders (answers to Stage 1/inputs for Stage 2)
 - 2022-10-10: Add NanoLuc Stage 1 submissions
 - 2022-11-16: Extend NanoLuc Stage 2 to allow for ranking rather than just IC50 prediction
+- 2022-11-25: Add logP challenge initial information

 ## Challenge construction

 ### Overview

-The SAMPL9 phase of challenges includes two host-guest challenges (already closed) and a protein-ligand challenge on nanoluciferase.
+The SAMPL9 phase of challenges includes two host-guest challenges (already closed), a protein-ligand challenge on nanoluciferase, and a toluene-water logP challenge.

 ### The NanoLuc challenge

 The SAMPL9 (and SAMPL10) protein-ligand challenges focus on binding to nanoluciferase (nanoluc) and include both a virtual screening and potency prediction component, as [further detailed here](protein_ligand/README.md).
-Compound identities and submission deadlines [are available](protein_ligand/README.md)], and submission links are forthcoming before the challenge deadline.
+Compound identities and submission deadlines [are available](protein_ligand/README.md)], along with submission links.

+## The logP challenge

+A generous contribution of new experimental data makes it possible for us to run a toluene-water logP challenge, with new measurements for 16 compounds spanning a few log units in dynamic range for logP.
+Additional details [available under the logP directory](logP/README.md).

 ### The WP6 challenge